Implementing Enterprise AI in 2026: Objectives, Constraints, Principles

 -

-Safety over autonomy: AI autonomy increases only when evidence demonstrates acceptable risk.
+Safety, reproducibility, explainability over autonomy and creativity: AI autonomy increases only when evidence demonstrates acceptable risk.
+(With explicit exceptions for e.g. brainstorming and other creative tasks).

 -